Table of Contents

 The Destructive Nature of Overthinking

 An overthinking mind never stops.
 This constant ruminating over your actions, words, future, and past, can take a dark turn, severely damaging one’s self-esteem and sense of self-worth, causing additional stress and worry.
 Much like a magnet; one bad thought can attract another and another until you’re drowning and too exhausted to swim back up to the surface(4).
 Furthermore, overthinking can be a symptom of a host of other mental health issues, including depression, generalized anxiety disorder (GAD), and attention deficit hyperactivity disorder (ADHD)(1).
-For individuals with ADHD, it is essential to understand the differences between overthinking vs. ADHD, if overthinking is a sign of ADHD, if ADHD causes overthinking and how to stop overthinking altogether.
+For individuals with ADHD, it is essential to understand the differences between overthinking vs. ADHD, if overthinking is a sign of ADHD, if ADHD causes overthinking and how to stop all the thinking altogether.

 Overthinking and other Disorders